Regularization and minimization of Haefliger structures of codimension one: Prescribing the homotopy class of the foliation as a hyperplane field.

-\begin{lem} Let $U$ be a nonempty open subset of $M$~, disjoint from $\CM$~, and in which $\xi$ is transversely oriented, and let $0\le i\le n-2$~. \begin{enumerate} \item Then there is a homotopy of $\xi$ with support in $U$ which creates two singularities $s_i$~, $s_{i+1}$ of indices $i$~, $i+1$~, and whose effect on $\CM$ is to create a new arc component $\CM^{new}$ between $s_i$~, $s_{i+1}$~, which presents exactly one degenerate point --- a perfect death cubic point.
-The other points on $\CM^{new}$ are Morse and their contact indices are $i$~, $i+1$~. \item The same as (1), except that $\CM^{new}$ presents no degenerate point.
-The contact index on $\CM^{new}$ is $i$~. \end{enumerate} \end{lem}
+Then, there are \begin{itemize} \item A homotopy of $V$ with support in $U$~; \item A homotopy of $\xi_\min$~, with support in $U$~, that creates two singularities $s$~, $s'$ of indices $i$~, $i+1$~; \item A coherent modification of $\nabla \xi_\min$ on a compact subset of $U$~; \end{itemize} whose effect on $C_-(V,\nabla\xi_\min)$ is to add a new arc component $C_-^{new}$ linking $s$ to $s'$ in $U$~.
+All points on $C_-^{new\ *}$ are nondegenerate, except one death cubic point. \end{lem}

-\prf{of lemma \ref{create_negative}} (1) This will be verified on a local model where moreover one is reduced to the 2-dimensional case (figure \ref{create_component_fig}, left).
+\begin{proof}{of lemma \ref{create_negative}.} This will be verified on some local model where moreover one is reduced to the 2-dimensional case (figure \ref{opposition_fig}, left).